Rostker v. Goldberg: Arguments

 The Army and Marine Corps precluded the use of women in combat as a matter of established policy, and both the Navy and the Air Force restricted women's participation in combat.
 Even President Carter, who had originally suggested that women be included, expressed his intent to continue the current military policy excluding women from combat.
 Since the purpose of registration was to prepare for a draft of combat troops, and since women are excluded from combat, Congress concluded that they would not be needed in the event of a draft, and therefore decided funds should not be used to register them.
 As one Senator said, “It has been suggested that all women be registered, but only a handful actually be inducted in an emergency.
 The Committee finds this a confused and ultimately unsatisfactory solution."
 As the Senate Committee recognized a year before, "training would be needlessly burdened by women recruits who could not be used in combat."
 All in all, the proponents of the current MSSA advocated not using government funds to register people who were excluded from the job anyway.
 The main point of those who favored the registration of females was that females were in favor of it because of gender equality principles; women, as full citizens, ought to have the same civic duties and responsibilities as men.

 Opinion of the Court

-In the majority opinion, Justice William Rehnquist wrote "[t]he existence of the wartime restrictions clearly indicates the basis for Congress' decision to exempt women from registration.
-The purpose of registration was to prepare for a draft of combat troops.
-Since women are excluded from combat, Congress concluded that they would not be needed in the event of a draft, and therefore decided not to register them."
-Implicit in the obiter dicta of the ruling was to hold valid the statutory restrictions on gender discrimination in assigning combat roles.
-Both men and women, because of the combat restrictions on women, are simply not similarly situated for purposes of a draft or registration for a draft therefore, there is no violation of the Due Process Clause.
-The Supreme Court therefore reversed the decision of the district court.
+Writing for the majority, then-Associate Justice William Rehnquist reasoned that because a recent session of Congress had clearly continued to condone exclusion of women from the draft, this policy could not be attributed to historical sexism.
+Law professor Jill Hasday has argued that this reasoning ignores that many of the legislators who opposed expanding the draft to include women explicitly cited their support for traditional gender roles.